-Collaborators: Arthur Middleton, Emiliano Donadio, Justin Brashares, Jon Pauli, Andres Novaro, Harshad Karandikar, Mitch Serota, Guada Verta, Pablo Alarcón
+Team members: Arthur Middleton, Emiliano Donadio, Justin Brashares, Jon Pauli, Andres Novaro, Harshad Karandikar, Mitch Serota, Guada Verta, Pablo Alarcón, Jacob Goheen, Francisco Molina

 Large mammals are recovering across Patagonia, despite ongoing conflicts with local livestock producers.
 Our research program focuses on improving the outcomes of wildlife recovery by mitigating human-wildlife conflict and informing management solutions to restore the Patagonian steppe.
 Faced with ongoing challenges of climate change and human-wildlife interactions, this region embodies the many difficulties and opportunities that face landscape-level conservation initiatives worldwide.

 Team members: Arthur Middleton, Emiliano Donadio, Jon Pauli, Michael Sheriff, Owen Bidder, Paula Perrig, Jacob Goheen, Francisco Molina

 Landscapes of fear can dictate how animals utilize resources, move through space, and interact with other species.
 Our work explores the spatial and temporal dynamics of predator-prey interactions using pumas and vicuñas as a study system in San Guillermo National Park, Argentina, where rare high quality forage is also associated with high risk of predation.

 Current team members: John Benson, Seth Riley, Justin Brown, Ellie Bolas